Developers-Collective/NSMBW-Custom-Sprites/Utility/ExtendedSpriteSettings/README.md

 > [!NOTE]\
 > **Quick reminder**\
-> Indexes start at 0, so the first block is at index 0, the second block is at index 1, etc. Same goes for the bytes object, the first byte is at index 0, the second byte is at index 1, etc.
+> In Python and C++, indexes start at 0 (not 1), so the first block is at index 0, the second block is at index 1, etc. Same goes for the bytes object, the first byte is at index 0, the second byte is at index 1, etc.

 ### Kamek

-When creating a new sprite, you can access the block settings using the `getBlockSettings` method like this:
+When creating a new sprite, you can access the block settings using the `getBlockSettings` method:
 ```cpp
 u32 firstBlock = this->getBlockSettings(0); // Get the settings of the first block
 u32 secondBlock = this->getBlockSettings(1); // Get the settings of the second block